Home buyers glossary

 48-hour clause

-Where an offer is subject to the sale of your home the seller may want to include a ’48-hour clause’.
-Should the seller then receive an unconditional or subject to finance only offer you will have 48 hours to make your offer unconditional or your contract will be cancelled.
-This leaves the seller free to accept the unconditional offer from the other buyer.
-It is important that the clause says when the 48 hours begins and ends (for example, 48 hours begins when buyer is notified and does not include weekends or public holidays).
+A property seller may want to include a ’48-hour clause’ when an offer is subject to the sale of a home.
+If the seller receives an unconditional or subject to finance only offer, the original buyer has 48 hours to make an unconditional offer.
+If the original buyer can’t make do this, their contract will be cancelled.
+The seller can then accept the unconditional offer from the other buyer.
+The clause must say when the 48 hours begins and ends.
+For example, 48 hours begins when buyer is notified and does not include weekends or public holidays.

 Buyer's agent

-A page of the Register book specifying the ownership of a defined land parcel, and the lodged or registered interests or claims (encumbrances) against that ownership.
+Specifies the ownership of a defined area of land, and the lodged or registered interests or claims (encumbrances) against the ownership.

 Chattels

-Items that can be moved and not considered to be part of the structure, for example, dishwasher, clothes dryer, rugs, mats and pot plants.
-If there is any confusion between the buyer and the seller about what stays and what goes these can be identified as a special condition in the offer and acceptance document.
+Items that can be moved and not considered to be part of the land or a structure on the land.
+For example, dishwasher, clothes dryer, rugs, mats and pot plants.
+A buyer and the seller can list what stays and what goes as a special condition in the offer and acceptance document.
+Chattels are not part of the sale unless specifically agreed in a special condition.

 Cooling off period

-Once the contract has been signed, there is NO cooling off period in Western Australia, that is, there is no time option to reconsider the offer – it is legal and binding immediately upon signing.
-A cooling off period would only apply if you or the seller have included this as an additional clause to the contract.
+Once the contract has been signed, there is NO cooling off period in Western Australia.
+This means there is no time option to reconsider the offer.
+The property contract is legally binding at signing.
+A cooling off period would only apply if the buyer and seller have included this as an additional clause to the contract.

 Counter offer